nirlevi/misty1818-python/README.md

-# My MISTY1818 Python App with FastAPI
+# My MISTY1818 Python App with Flask

-This application is built using FastAPI.
+This application is built using Flask.
 Follow the instructions below to set up the environment and run the application.

 ## Prerequisites